 If a helmet has the means to adjust the size from a scroll button at the back make sure that this is positioned so that it does not dig into the neck.

-As every person is different, one make or brand of helmet will never satisfy everybody.
+As everyone’s head is different, one make or brand of helmet will never work for everybody.
 It is best to try on several different helmets and choose one that you feel really comfortable in.

 Weight and Bulk